strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ```

 The importance of Kafka's topic replication mechanism cannot be overstated.
 Topic replication is central to Kafka's reliability and data durability.
-Using replication, a failed broker can recover from its in-sync replicas.
+Using replication, a failed broker can recover from in-sync replicas on other brokers.
 We go into more detail about leaders, followers and in-sync replicas with [partition rebalancing for availability](#partition-rebalancing-for-availability).

-The `auto.create.topics.enable` property to create topics automatically is usually disabled.
-Kafka users tend to prefer applying more control over topic creation.
+The `auto.create.topics.enable` property is enabled by default to create topics automatically, but it's usually disabled as Kafka users tend to prefer applying more control over topic creation.
 If you do use automatic topic creation, set `num.partitions` to equal the number of brokers in the cluster so that writes are distributed.
-The `delete.topic.enable` property to allow topics to be deleted is usually disabled too.
+The `delete.topic.enable` property is enabled by default to allow topics to be deleted and is usually disabled too.
 This time you're making sure that data is not accidentally lost, although you can temporarily enable the property to delete topics if circumstances demand it.

 ```properties
 # ...